Validate Subnets on AWS

 AWS_Subnet_CreateSubnet_1

-5. Fill in the Create Subnet form like the example shown below, ensuring that the subnet is in the same VPC ID and Availability Zone as your other subnet.
+5. Fill in the Create Subnet form like the example shown below, ensuring that the subnet is in the same VPC ID and Availability Zone as the other subnet.
 In the example below, the user is creating their data subnet.

 AWS_Subnet_CreateSubnet_2